tamaroning/riscv-rust/README.md

-# riscv-rust
+# riscv-shstack
 This is forked from [takahirox/riscv-rust](https://github.com/takahirox/riscv-rust).
+I implemented a shadow stack on RISC-V emulator in reference to Intel CET Shadow Stack.

 <!--
 # riscv-rust